Violetta-Lappy/proto-pl/cplxendc-js-202310-a/doc/README.md

 - async / const / mut
 - private / public / protected
 - let something = 0;
-- always end with ; (end at) or ! (priority, more just means below like header, max limit 3, only usable in process or function)

 # Design System
 - cplxendc_carbon - inspired from IBM Carbon (single file and minimal performance)